desheffer/dotfiles/README.md

 ## Installation

-Run `bootstrap.sh` to link the files into your home directory.
+Run `install.sh` to link the files into your home directory.

 To use special symbols, download and install one of the patched [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) for your terminal.